heuer/qrcode-artistic/README.rst

 This plugin is not required to write PNG files.
 If you want to create a PNG file, it's recommended to use Segno's native ``png`` method.

-The resulting image is either a greyscale (PIL mode "1") or an indexed-color image (PIL mode "P").
-The latter is generated if the module color is not black or the background color is not white (i.e. transparent or any other color).
+The resulting image is either a greyscale (PIL mode "1"), an indexed-color image (PIL mode "P") or an RGBA image.
+The mode depends on the provided (background) color values.
+The plugin chooses the optimal (minimal) mode automatically.
+Use the ``mode`` parameter to enforce a specific mode.
+Mode "RGB" isn't supported, though.

 Usage: